learn-co-curriculum/project-template-react-rails-api/README.md

   `rails db:create`, one option for solving this problem for Mac users is to install the Postgres app.
 To do this, first uninstall `postgresql` by running `brew remove postgresql`.
-Next, download the app from the [Postgres downloads page][postgres downloads page] and install it.
+Next, download the app from the [Postgres downloads page][] and install it.
 Launch the app and click "Initialize" to create a new server.
 You should now be able to run `rails db:create`.

 - If you're using WSL and got the following error running `rails db:create`: